 1. You Can Open A Roth For Your (Employed) Children

-As soon as your child has taxable earned income and regardless of age, you can contribute to a Custodial Roth IRA for them up to the amount of their earnings, or a maximum (in 2016) of $5500.00, whichever is less.
+As soon as your child has taxable earned income and regardless of age, you can contribute to a Custodial Roth IRA for them up to their earnings, or a maximum (in 2017) of $5500.00, whichever is less.

 As a parent, you retain control of the account until your child turns 18 (or 21 in some states).
 What a great way to start a nest egg for your children and teach them something about money at the same time!